mvolkmann/mvolkmann.github.com/programming/sed-article.md

 While most developers don't need a stream editor on a daily basis, `sed` is a great tool belt addition.
-It can almost always address the need in the smallest amount of code.

 Memorizing all the capabilities and syntax details of `sed` can be a daunting task.